TNTurnerLab/fitDNM/README.md

  - `.muts.report` summarizes the mutations in each element.

-## How to run:
+## Outline of how to run :
 1. Download CADD scores and check md5sums
 2. Build dockerfile and push to dockerhub
-3. Modify `fitDNM_genome_wide.json` and  to point to the described input files and change parameters
+3. Modify `fitDNM_genome_wide.json` and  to point to the described input files and change parameters also outlined below
-4. Modify `fitDNM_genome_wide.smk` to point to `fitDNM_genome_wide.json` path that is inside the docker image
-5. Run fitDNM snakemake.
+4. Run fitDNM snakemake.
 Once finished running, two files should be generated, `.fitDNM.report` and `.muts.report` both detailed below

 ### LSF submission example